 Deepak Vij is the head of the Fraud and Complex Crime department at ABV Solicitors.
 Deepak specialises in high profile, complex white & grey-collar serious fraud cases and has over 25 years of experience in this field.
 He has featured in the Mail on Sunday, Sunday Times and the Sunday Telegraph for being rated as one of Britain’s top rated solicitors.
-He is also recommended in the Legal 500 and Chambers & Partners.
+He is also highly recommended consistently in the Legal 500 and Chambers & Partners.

 Deepak is extremely sought after and consulted regularly on matters including investigations conducted by the SFO, FCA, NCA, HMRC, Trading Standards, Local Authority, DBIS and the CPS.